Ishaan-Kuruwa/FBLA-Introtoprogramming-25-26-Pet-Simulator/Game/README.md

    Choose wisely

 **Configuration Details:**
-- Please start by downloading the Images folder labeled "IntrotoProgramming25-26Images".
+- First, Please download all libraries in "Libraries_Used.md" using "pip install" or other commands.
-- Then, Please download all libraries in "Libraries_Used.md" using "pip install" or other commands.
+- Then, please download the "Game" file or copy and paste the code into your code environment.
-- Finally, please download the "Game" file or copy and paste the code into your code environment.
+- OPTIONAL: Download the Images folder labeled "IntrotoProgramming25-26Images".
-- You are ready to play!
+- Finally, You are ready to play!